 We want to collaborate as a group of UK schools.
 We don’t all want our own individual partner school overseas and we don’t all want to travel.

-One UK school will act as ‘lead’ school and partner with a minimum of one school from your chosen participating country.
-Other UK schools can then join the cluster as ‘network’ schools.
+One UK school will act as ‘lead’ school and partner with a school from your chosen participating country.
+Other UK schools can then join the cluster as ‘network’ or ‘partner’ schools.
 Again, you’ll need a minimum of four schools in total; including your overseas partner school.

 3. Start your journey

 Follow the steps below to start your cluster partnership.
-Click on the purple hyperlinks below each step to view the resources you need for that step.
+Click on the cross next to each step to view the resources you need for that step.
 Click here for a summary of all of the resources you’ll need.

 Step 2: Build your cluster